guardian/security-hq/hq/markdown/run-command.md

     read_command_output
 }

-export command=$1
-export instance=$2

 run
 ```

-An example can be found in the [Security HQ ssm-util file](https://git.io/vNv6w)

-// Give people the complete script, and how to use it... then explain how it works!

 ### Run a command

 Specify the command and target:

 ```
 export command="uname -a"
 export instance="i-0fe40a72847b61cc6"
 ```

 or

 ```
 export instance="i-01cfb366185e459bd i-0fe40a72847b61cc6"
 ```

-Run the script:
+Finally, run the script:

 ```
 sh ssm-util.sh
 ```

-## Bonus details for the curious - not required reading
+The instance should respond with `Return code was 0`, followed by any output from the command sent.

-### How the ssm-util script works:
+## How the ssm-util script works

+Details for the curious, not required reading.

-#### This command will output the command id required for the next section:
+#### Output the command id required for the next section:

 ```
-export command_id=$(send_command)
+command_id=$(send_command)
 ```

 #### Wait for command to complete: